HaobinTang/CME241/README.md

 # CME241
-Reinforcement Learning for Stochastic Control Problems in Finance
+# Reinforcement Learning for Stochastic Control Problems in Finance.
+The Repo includes the assignment part and the self-learning part.